Acton, Montana

-Acton is an Census Designated Place in northwestern Yellowstone County, Montana, United States.
-It has a postal ZIP code (59002) and lies along Montana Highway 3 northwest of the city of Billings, the county seat of Yellowstone County.
+Acton is a census-designated place in northwestern Yellowstone County, Montana, United States.
+As of the 2020 census, Acton had a population of 48.
+It has a postal ZIP code of 59002 and lies along Montana Highway 3 northwest of the city of Billings, the county seat of Yellowstone County.

 History

 Acton is a small farming community which originated as a stop on the Great Northern Railroad.
 The post office was opened in 1910.
 Charles T. Robinson served as the original postmaster.
 The post office no longer exists.